SLACK / PRODUCT DESIGN

 Great!
 I felt like I was on to a solid lead.
 Then the mixed emotions hit.
 An article pops up in one of my feeds mentioning that Chat GPT is being planned for integration with Slack and might be looking to address this very problem.

 What would this look like though?
 My thinking moving forward was this.
-AI is worth taking a look at, but don’t assume its a solution to a problem I haven’t fully explored yet.
+AI is worth taking a look at, but I shouldn't assume its a solution to a problem I haven’t fully explored yet.

 I wrapped up discovery with this guiding statement.